astocko/equities_corr/README.md

 ### Contact
-If you have comments or issues, please [file an issue] (https://github.com/astocko/equities_corr/issues/new) or contact me on twitter, [@astocko](http://twitter.com/astocko).
+If you have comments or issues, please [file an issue] (http://github.com/astocko/equities_corr/issues/new) or contact me on twitter, [@astocko](http://twitter.com/astocko).

+### License
+US Equities Correlation Analysis by [Alexander Stocko](http://github.com/astocko) is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).